 After refreshing yourself in the natural swimming pool, you ride or hike back to the starting point of the El Limón waterfall tour and can enjoy a typical Dominican lunch.
 Back in the safari trucks, you are heading back towards the port of Samaná where you embark the boat and just take a quick 15-minutes hop to the gorgeous island of Cayo Levantado, which is also widely known as Bacardi Island (apparently, this was where the famous Bacardi commercial was filmed, but there is no real proof about it).
-Anyway, Bacardi or not, you can enjoy the beach and the turquoise ocean before heading back by boat to the mainland and from there by bus back to your resort.
+Anyway, Bacardi or not, you can enjoy the beach and the turquoise ocean before heading back from Samaná by boat to the mainland and from there by bus back to your Punta Cana resort.

-If interested in this tour, please check out the following hand-selected options, which are some of the recommendable excursions from Punta Cana to Salto El Limón and Cayo Levantado.
+If interested in this Punta Cana to Samaná tour, please check out the following hand-selected options, which are some of the recommendable excursions from Punta Cana to Salto El Limón and Cayo Levantado.

-As you can see from the description of those Samaná adventure tours, these excursions from Punta Cana are quite long, as it has several stages of transport: bus – boat – safari truck – hike/horseback ride and the same way back.
-The amazing thing about it that it doesn’t get boring, the negative point might be that it’s just too long because the whole excursion from Punta Cana to Salto El Limón takes 10-12 hours – which is also why most of the El Limón Waterfall excursions only have average reviews.
+As you can see from the description of those Samaná adventure tours, these excursions from Punta Cana are quite long, as they have several stages of transport: bus – boat – safari truck – hike/horseback ride and the same way back.
+The amazing thing about it is that it doesn’t get boring, the negative point might be that it’s just too long because the whole excursion from Punta Cana to Salto El Limón takes 10-12 hours – which is also why most of the El Limón Waterfall excursions only have average reviews.
 However, if you see the journey as part of your trip, the tours to Salto de Limon are enjoyable.

 Guided air excursion to Salto El Limón from Punta Cana